Peterhof Palace: Other features

 The Grand Palace is not the only historic royal building in Peterhof.
 The palaces of Monplaisir and Marli, as well as the pavilion known as the 'Hermitage', were all raised during the initial construction of Peterhof during the reign of Peter the Great.
-The Lower Gardens also contain a large greenhouse, and in the Alexandrine Park stands the palace of Nicholas I.

-Like the Lower Gardens, the Upper Gardens contain many fountains, distributed among seven broad pools.
-The landscaping, though, is entirely different; unlike the Lower Gardens (which are strictly geometric), the Upper Gardens are not.
-A few of the fountains have curious sculptures.

 History

 1705–1755

 In the early 1700s, the original Peterhof appeared quite different from today.
 Many of the fountains had not yet been installed and the entire Alexandrine Park and Upper Gardens did not exist.
 What is now the Upper Gardens was used to grow vegetables, and its ponds, then numbering only three, for fish.
 The Samson Fountain and its massive pedestal had not yet been installed in the Sea Channel, and the channel itself was used as a grand marine entrance into the complex.

 Perhaps the most important change augmenting Peter's design was the elevation of the Grand Palace to central status and prominence.
 The Grand Palace was originally called simply 'Upper', and was hardly larger than any of the other structures of the complex.
 The addition of wings, undertaken between 1745 and 1755, was one of the many projects commissioned from the Italian architect Bartolomeo Rastrelli by Elizabeth of Russia.
 Likewise, the Grand Cascade was more sparsely decorated when initially built.
-The augmentation of Peterhof's original fountains and the addition of new ones continued well into the 19th century.